Palm Beach Knights

 The Palm Beach Knights are a professional minor league basketball team based in West Palm Beach, Florida.
 The Knights compete in the Florida Basketball Association.

 History

 Formed in 2011 as the Palm Beach Titans, the team joined the new FBA for its inaugural season in 2012.
-The team would rebrand as the Knights for the 2013 season.
+The team rebranded as the Knights for the 2013 season.

-The Knights would capture their first league championship in 2018 defeating the Space Coast Stars in the finals in two-straight games.
+The Knights captured their first league championship in 2018, defeating the Space Coast Stars in the finals in two consecutive games.